 • An opportunity to ask a counselor questions about majors and careers

-• You can also stop by the on-campus Career and Transfer Center in J-201 to check out additional resources, or call their office at 301.846.2594 to schedule an appointment with a career counselor.
+• You can also stop by the Counseling and Advising Office located in Jefferson Hall (J-201) to check out additional resources, or call the office at 301.846.2594 to schedule an appointment with a career advisor.

 Regardless of how you choose to use the career resources at FCC, be sure to discuss what you’ve learned with your advisor, so together you can incorporate that knowledge into your goals, adjust your academic plan, and select appropriate courses accordingly.

 Completion of 15, 30, and 45 college credits are considered “milestones” in your academic career.
 For each of these milestones we have identified specific steps you should be taking toward meeting your educational goals.